Woodside sees slim risk of big share selloff by BHP investors

 Woodside has also been talking to U.S. investors to highlight the differences between it and independent peers in the United States, which are focused on shale production and oil, in contrast to Woodside's offshore oil and gas and liquefied natural gas (LNG) assets.

 "At the end of the day, we believe there'll be demand for Woodside shares that outpaces the supply that's available.
-So we think the flowback risk is largely mitigated," O'Neill told reporters on the sidelines of an oil and gas conference.
+So we think the flowback risk is largely mitigated," O'Neill told reporters on the sidelines of the Australian Petroleum Production and Exploration Association's annual conference.

 "But that said, I do recognise this is a big transaction.
 We are issuing a large number of new shares, so we expect we'll see a bit of volatility for the next few months.
 But I don't think it will be enduring."